 Mivacurium is metabolized by plasma cholinesterase, which ensures a shorter period of action (10-20 min).
 As patients with renal failure have lower levels of plasma cholinesterase, this drug will be active for longer periods of time in these patients.

 Vecuronium (half life of 3.3-9 min) is mostly excreted from the body through the bile/feces.
 It has shorter duration of action (20-35 min).
 It is a drug of choice for patients with cardiovascular diseases.

 Atracurium has dual metabolism (via kidney and liver).
 It is metabolized in the liver, but it also breaks down spontaneously, forming several different products.
 One of these metabolites is laudanosine (crosses BBB) and is known to cause seizures.
 For this reason, cisatracurium (a cis-isomer of atracurium) is used more often, as its breakdown produces less amount of laudanosine.
-Both of these are drug of choice for patients with renal or hepatic impairments.
+Both of these are drugs of choice for patients with renal or hepatic impairments.

 Of depolarizing neuromuscular blocking agents, the only agent that is used clinically is succinylcholine.
 This drug is metabolized both in plasma and in the liver.
 Injection of succinylcholine IV results in redistribution of the drug and hydrolysis by pseudocholinesterase in liver and plasmas resulting in a short duration of action.
-Continuous infusion will produce longer duration of action.
+The continuous infusion will produce a longer duration of action.
 It is the most commonly used muscle relaxant during endotracheal intubation.